 Getting enough sleep is important for everyone but especially for children.
 Rest is critical to the tremendous growth and development that children experience during infancy and their early years.
 Inadequate sleep for children can lead to not just fatigue but also changes in temperament, mood, and behavior.

 How much sleep is enough?

-Children’s sleep time will vary, and an hour or two of difference from the range in the chart below may be fine for your child.
-Watch for your child to be on-target with other signs of physical health, including growth, developmental milestones (sitting, crawling, walking), feedings, and diapers (wet and dirty) to know they are getting enough to eat and plenty of sleep.
-Also, be aware of signs of stress, including fatigue, fussy temperament, and poor feeding.
+Also, children’s sleep time will vary, and an hour or two of difference from what’s recommended may be fine for your child.
+Watch for your child to be on-target with other signs of physical health.
+Those include growth, developmental milestones (sitting, crawling, walking), feedings, and diapers (wet and dirty), all of which indicate whether they’re getting enough to eat and enough sleep.
+Also be aware of signs of stress, including fatigue, fussy temperament, and poor feeding.
 If you notice any changes in energy, mood, or feeding, your child may need a bit more sleep.

 Here are the National Sleep Foundation’s recommendations for the amount of sleep that children should be getting up to age 5 and descriptions of typical sleep patterns. (“Total sleep” includes both naps and nighttime sleep during a 24-hour period.)

 Sleep periods at this age may last a few minutes to several hours on an irregular schedule.
 Newborns can be encouraged to sleep less during the day by exposing them to light and noise and by playing more with them in the daytime.
 As evening approaches, the environment can be quieter and dimmer with less activity.

 Infants typically sleep 9–12 hours during the night and take 30-minute to 2-hour naps one to four times a day—fewer as they reach age 1.
 Sleep tips include developing regular daytime and bedtime schedules and creating a consistent and enjoyable bedtime routine.